 Shampoos containing ketoconazole

-Antifungal ketoconazole, on the other hand, is well studied as a treatment for dandruff and associated conditions.
+Antifungal ketoconazole, on the other hand, is as a treatment for dandruff and associated conditions.
 It inhibits fungus growth.
-Not only that, but azoles like ketoconazole may also have mild anti-inflammatory properties.
+Not only that, but azoles like ketoconazole may also have anti-inflammatory properties.

 This ingredient is available OTC in shampoos like Nizoral Anti-Dandruff.

-Once the initial symptoms subside, some people are able to manage their seborrheic dermatitis by using ketoconazole shampoos just once or twice a week.
+Once the initial symptoms subside, some people are able to manage their seborrheic dermatitis by using ketoconazole shampoos just a week.

 Ketoconazole is considered safe.
 Studies haven’t shown that it irritates the skin or causes other side effects.